Alabama Court Records

 AlabamaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on AlabamaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Where to Find Inmate Records in Alabama
+Find Alabama Inmate Records

 Are Incarceration Records Public Information in Alabama?

 Yes, incarceration records are public information in Alabama.
-To the extent that is non-detrimental to public safety and individual privacy, Alabama Public Records Act permits citizens to inspect and copy public records.
+To the extent that it is non-detrimental to public safety and individual privacy, the Alabama Public Records Act permits citizens to inspect and copy public records.
 The Department of Corrections (DOC) makes incarceration information available on a public website.
 Citizens and any member of the public can search inmate records on the website.
 It is worth noting that the DOC’s inmate search tool does not contain information about youthful offenders.

 What Information is Contained in an Alabama Inmate Record?